Stokesley School

 Stokesley School is a coeducational secondary school and sixth form located in Stokesley, North Yorkshire, England.

 It was established in 1959 as secondary modern school but became a comprehensive in the 1970s.
-The school converted to academy status in April 2015, however it continues to coordinate with North Yorkshire County Council for admissions, and has an intake of pupils from Stokesley, Great Ayton, Hutton Rudby and the surrounding villages.
+The school converted to academy status in April 2015, however it continues to coordinate with North Yorkshire County Council for admissions, and has an intake of pupils from Stokesley, Great Ayton, Hutton Rudby, Nunthorpe and the surrounding villages.

 Stokesley School offers GCSEs, BTECs ASDAN courses as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels.

+The last Ofsted report was June 2022 and was labelled 'Good'.